 Starting in Gamboa we explore by boat Gatun Lake for wildlife.
 Half of the Canal’s waterway is a big artificial lake serving as well as a water reservoir to feed the locks at the Pacific and Atlantic side.
 At the shore of the many forested islands and bays we have the opportunity to observe some mammals such as Mantled Howler Monkey, White-faced Capuchin monkey, Two- and Three-toed Sloth, birds such as Osprey and Snail Kite, and reptiles like Green Iguana, Jesus Christ Lizard, River Turtle, Spectacled Caiman and American Crocodile.
 Bypassing ships are a contrasting addition to this excursion.
 Observe the expansion works of the Canal, widening and straightening the waterway along the former Chagres River.
 Picnic lunch on an island in the Canal.

-Get close to nature and explore by kayaking the shores of estuaries and islands adjacent to the Canal.
+Get close to nature and explore by kayaking the shores of islands and bays adjacent to the Canal.
 Smoothly you glide next to the dense rainforest vegetation admiring some flowering vines and listening to the sounds the rainforest.
 You might discover a variety of birds, monkeys and other animals.
 All of a sudden you see around a corner of an island a big ship passing by and disappearing behind the trees.

 Our experienced fishing guide takes you further out on the lake than the Canal boat tour to the best fishing spots.
 The main fish is the Peacock Bass an exciting and challenging fighter.
 Since it is an introduced species, we don’t impact the native fish fauna.
 Another often caught and also introduced fish is the Oscar.
-There is also some big native fish but more difficult to catch such as Tarpon and Snook.
+There is also some big native fish but more difficult to catch such as Tarpon (will be released) and Snook.

 This national park is only half an hour away from the City and forms together with the Parque Metropolitano and Camino de Cruces National Park a forest-corridor in the former Canal Zone between the Pacific and Gatun Lake.
 Several trails and gravel roads are excellent for nature observation, birding, walking and hiking.
+Here some examples: